 Increase Aquarium Surface Area

 When tanks have a larger surface area, there’s more oxygen.
-As a result, it’s essential that before purchasing a tank, you consider the shape and water capacity in order to provide enough oxygen for your angelfish.
+Before purchasing a tank, consider the shape and water capacity to provide enough oxygen for your angelfish.

-If your tank is too small to provide all the oxygen your angelfish need, it’s a good time to get something bigger before problems arise.
+If your tank is too small to provide all the oxygen your angelfish needs, it’s time to get something bigger before problems arise.

 Increase Surface Agitation

-- Spray bars and sprinklers.
-Both gentle add water into the aquarium
+• Spray bars and sprinklers.
+Both gently add water to the aquarium

-You only need to choose one of these devices, but each one should give your tank’s oxygen levels a boost.
+You only need to choose one of these devices, but each one should boost the tank’s oxygen levels.

 Decrease The Number of Fish